Piano, Violin, Viola, and Cello Lessons

 Online Lessons Anywhere in the World

 With the onset of the Covid Pandemic in early 2020, Dr. Barrett transferred all of her lessons online using Zoom, Facetime, or whichever platform worked best for each student.
 While apprehensive at first, Dr. Barrett quickly discovered that the online lessons were as successful as the in-person lessons.
-Based on this success, Dr. Barrett plans to continue delivering all lessons online for the time being.
+Based on this success, Dr Barrett will continue teaching her current students online and will begin accepting new students for in-person or online lessons on a case-by-case basis.

 Group Music Lessons